Satyaki9207/Satyaki9207/README.md

 ### Hi there 👋
 I'm a budding data scientist with interest in numbers,Natural Language Processing and Finance.
-I develop codee in python for a variety of analytics problems.
+I develop code in python for a variety of analytics problems.

 <!--
 **Satyaki9207/Satyaki9207** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.